UNIVERSITY OF ALABAMA

 Assessment of symptoms of comorbid diagnoses, including symptoms of inattention, hyperactivity, anxiety, and depression.

-Prescribed medications, dosages, schedules and side effects which may influence the type of accommodations provided should be addressed.
-Medication alone cannot be used to imply a diagnosis.
+Prescribed medications, dosages, schedules and side effects that may influence the type of accommodations provided should be addressed.
+Medication alone cannot be used to support a diagnosis.

-b.
-Suggestions as to how the specific effects of the ASD may be accommodated.
+- Suggestions as to how the specific effects of the disability may be accommodated.

-b.
-All reports must be in narrative format, typed, signed by the diagnosing clinician, and must include the names, titles and professional credentials (e.g., licensed psychologist) of the evaluators as well as the date(s) of testing.
-Documentation must be submitted on the official letterhead of the professional diagnosing the disability.
-Chart or clinic notes are not acceptable forms of documentation.
+- All reports must be in narrative format, typed, signed by the diagnosing clinician, and must include the names, titles and professional credentials of the evaluators as well as the date(s) of evaluation.

 Please forward all documentation to: